harkishanpansuriya/Flutter_Interview_Questions/questions.md

 # Flutter Overview and Key Concepts

-## 1. What is Flutter, How does it work? and is Flutter a language?
+### 1. What is Flutter?
+How Does It Work?
+Is It a Language?

-**Flutter** is a free, open-source software development kit (SDK) for building cross-platform mobile applications.
-Created by Google and released in May 2017, Flutter is built using C, C++, Skia (2D rendering engine), and Dart, an object-oriented language.

-- Flutter is an open source framework developed and supported by Google.
-Frontend and full-stack developers use Flutter to build an application's user interface (UI) for multiple platforms with a single codebase.
+Flutter is a free, open-source UI framework by Google for building cross-platform apps from a single codebase.
+It uses **Dart** as its programming language and runs on a custom rendering engine called **Skia**.

-- However, Flutter is not a programming language.
-It's a SDK.
+🔹 **Not a language** – Flutter is an SDK, not a programming language.
+🔹 **Works across platforms** – Build apps for Android, iOS, web, desktop, and more.
+🔹 **Fast & smooth UI** – Uses its own widgets instead of native components for high performance.

-## 2. Flutter Inspector
+### 2. What is Flutter Inspector?

-The Flutter Inspector is a tool in Flutter that helps you inspect and debug your app's UI.
-It allows you to look at the structure of your app's widgets and see how they are arranged on the screen.
-You can check properties, layout details, and the widget tree to find issues with how your UI is built or displayed.
-It’s useful for understanding how widgets are rendered and for identifying problems during development.
+Flutter Inspector is a built-in tool that helps **debug and analyze** your app's UI.
+It shows the * *widget tree**, layout details, and helps you fix design issues.

-In simple terms, it's like a magnifying glass for your app's design, showing how each part is laid out.
+Think of it like a **magnifying glass** for your app's UI—helping you see how everything is structured and rendered.

-### Features of Flutter Inspector:
+## Features of Flutter Inspector:

 - Select widget mode
 - Toggle platform